-Execute Python Scripts
+Run Python Scripts

 Feature Overview

-Python scripts allow you to:
+Python scripts can:

 - Use Python to process text